netvlies/NetvliesFormBundle/README.md

 ```

+## Form HTML

+This bundle currently only supports the default form theme which is used by your main project.
+Read the documentation on
+[`form customization`](http://symfony.com/doc/current/cookbook/form/form_customization.html) for more information on
+tweaking the form layout for your project.

 ## Form submit and success handling

 The bundle provides a default success listener which handles default functionality like storing a result and sending a